MicrosoftEdge/MicrosoftEdge-Documentation/extensions/guides/adding-and-removing-extensions/README.md

 7. Navigate to your extension's folder and select the  **"Select folder"** button.
    ![selecting extension folder to load](../../media/sideload-select-extension.PNG)
+>note If you encounter an error message when loading your extension, refer to the [troubleshooting](../../troubleshooting) page for guidance.

 **You're all set!
 You should now see the extension listed in Microsoft Edge's extension pane!**